i2bc/SURFMAP/README.md

 SURFMAP is a command-line interface (CLI) tool that requires a UNIX-based OS system.
 It is written in python (version 3.7), R (version 3.6) and bash.
 It relies on the already included MSMS software (1) and may optionally require APBS (2) if the user wants to perform electrostatics calculations.

-All those requirements (including APBS) are fullfilled in a [pre-built docker image](#Use-of-the-pre-built-docker-image-of-SURFMAP) that we recommend the user to use.
+All those requirements (including APBS) are fullfilled in a [pre-built Docker image](#Use-of-the-pre-built-docker-image-of-SURFMAP) that we recommend the user to use.
 If you don't want to use docker, SURFMAP can be installed locally on your computer.
 See below the requirements for each case.

-Note: we strongly recommend that you install SURFMAP and its python dependencies in an isolated environment.
+**Note**: we strongly recommend that you install SURFMAP and its python dependencies in an isolated environment.
 In this way, you'll avoid potential version conflicts between python libraries when working on different projects.
 Some of the most popular tools to work with isolated python environments are [virtualenv](https://pypi.org/project/virtualenv/), [pyenv](https://pypi.org/project/pyenv/), [pipenv](https://pypi.org/project/pipenv/).

 <details>
 <summary><h4>Creating an isolated environment</h4></summary>